jordanofoster/ntu-obsidian-notes/ISYS20311 - Information Security/Lecture 12 - Encryption.md

 The algorithm is slow because of the triple run, and uses short block lengths to compensate; regardless, it is being phased out for better algorithms.

+### AES
+This refers to the *Advanced Encryption Standard*, which has a key size of 128 bits.
+AES, being a victor of a cryptography competition, is used by the US government for classified information, alongside many commercial/domestic software and hardware products.

+AES is a block cipher, meaning plaintext is encrypted block-by-block (instead of bit-by-bit).
+It also has *rounds* of encryption; it will encrypt the plaintext anywhere from 10-14 times.
+It should be noted that AES is a symmetric technique.

+### TwoFish
+TwoFish is similar to AES, in that it is symmetric and block-based; however, it uses more rounds of encryption (*16*).
+Blocklengths are 128-256 bit, and the algorithm is less computationally expensive than AES, making it good for small hardware, such as SIM cards.

+### RSA

+RSA is an asymmetric algorithm, meaning that a public and private key are used.
+RSA is designed to be used on a network that is known to be insecure, and uses the computational infeasibility of calculating the